Download Your Surgery Guide

 A Consultation for Upper Lip Surgery

-During the patient’s initial consultation Dr. Felmont Eaves or Dr. Gabriele Miotto wants to know about any ongoing conditions (e.g., high blood pressure, diabetes, etc.).
-In addition, patients must be prepared to discuss previous surgeries and current medications with the plastic surgeon as well as whether the patient has any allergies to latex or any kind of medication.
+During the patient’s initial consultation Dr. Gabriele Miotto will go over your overall health and discuss any ongoing medical conditions that need to be addressed before any surgical procedure (e.g., high blood pressure, diabetes, etc.).
+In addition, patients must be prepared to discuss previous surgeries and current medications, as well as whether the patient has any allergies or any kind of medication reaction.

 Patients must be candid during this appointment.
 For a patient to attain the results he or she desires, the individual must make these desires known.

-The surgeon will examine the patient’s upper lip and base of his or her nose.
-If Dr. Miotto or Dr. Eaves thinks the patient may benefit from upper lip surgery and the patient is interested in moving forward the surgeon takes photos from several angles to use while making the patient’s surgical plan.
-Dr. Eaves and Dr. Miotto encourage patients to be open and never hesitate to inquire about their procedure or other procedures they are interested in.
+Dr Miotto will examine the patient’s upper lip overall facial anatomy.
+If Dr. Miotto thinks the patient may benefit from upper lip surgery and the patient is interested in moving forward she will plan the procedure with the patient and decide if it can be done awake or under sedation.
+Dr. Miotto encourages patients to be open and never hesitate to inquire about their procedure or other procedures they are interested in.